No sperm? Dead sperm? Azoospermia?

 - Sperm Mapping

-Sperm Mapping, also called Testicular Mapping or Fine Needle Aspiration (FNA) mapping, is a minimally invasive non-surgical procedure that “maps” out the location of sperm in the testis.
+Sperm Mapping, also called Testicular Mapping or Fine Needle Aspiration (FNA) mapping, is a minimally invasive non-surgical procedure that “maps” out the location of sperm in the testis and obtain a very small sample of sperm.
 The technique is designed to benefit severely infertile men including those diagnosed with azoospermia.
 The procedure is performed using a very fine needle, under sedation or general anesthesia in the clinic.
 It allows the surgeon to more intensively identify sperms in more than one location in the testis with less risk of testis damage.
 It can determine where the sperms are located as well as the quantity of sperms available in those locations.
-The sperms found will be frozen and later used to fertilize the patient’s wife using an in vitro procedure called IVF-ICSI.

 Most men diagnosed with "non-obstructive azoospermia" now have hope to make their wives pregnant with sperm obtained using a modern technique called "microsurgical testis sperm extraction" or "micro-TESE".
 This new procedure allows for sperm to be found even if one or more sperm retrievals done earlier using different methods did not produce usable sperm for in-vitro fertilization (IVF).
 The new technique, unlike the other methods, allows the surgeon to actually see the tissue thereby enabling him to more intensively identify the microscopic tubules in the testis that may contain mature sperm.
 Once these tiny tubules are retrieved, a highly experienced laboratory specialist extracts the sperm from them for in-vitro fertilization.
 Fakih IVF is so far the only center in the Middle East and South-East Asia that provides this technique.
 For more information on micro-TESE, please click here

 New!
 We now have technology called IMSI, which enables us to select the best sperm!